 Other reasons for not having any succession plan in place included not having time to develop a timeline, being overwhelmed with government regulations or not knowing who to work with in creating the plan.

-Fortunately, Legacy Advisors Network is here to rescue business owners from entering a transition period without objectives, timelines and expectations.
+Fortunately, Legacy Business Advisors Mid-Atlantic is here to rescue business owners from entering a transition period without objectives, timelines and expectations.
 Our advisors know that competitive businesses function at a rapid pace, but we also know that having a succession plan in place will secure continuity in times of transition or crises.

 Transitioning a business takes time.
 By following Legacy Advisor Network’s five phases of succession planning, owners can secure a virtually seamless, organized transition that protects their financial investment in the company and prolongs their life’s work and legacy.

-Legacy Advisor Network’s 5 Phases
+Legacy Business Advisors Mid-Atlantic’s 5 Phases

 - Identify – Determine your succession timeline and set goals based on your business valuation.